 Students seeking admission to this program are required to complete an application for pre-approval and submit it to the academic coordinator for the Certificate in Financial Planning.
 To obtain an application visit www.ryerson.ca/ce and click on Forms and Documents, or call 416.979.5035.
-The completed application, together with transcripts, may be presented to the academic coordinator at one of the Information Nights, or mailed to the address on the form.
+The completed application, together with transcripts, may be presented to the academic coordinator during the Open House, or mailed to the address on the form.

 Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
-Please see Information Nights for dates, times, and location.
+Please see Open House for dates, times, and location.